Two's complement: Theory

 Calculation of the binary two's complement of a positive number essentially means subtracting the number from the 2^{N}.
 But as can be seen for the three-bit example and the four-bit 1000_{2} (2^{3}), the number 2^{N} will not itself be representable in a system limited to N bits, as it is just outside the N bits space (the number is nevertheless the reference point of the "Two's complement" in an N-bit system).
 Because of this, systems with maximally N-bits must break the subtraction into two operations: first subtract from the maximum number in the N-bit system, that is 2^{N}−1 (this term in binary is actually a simple number consisting of 'all 1s', and a subtraction from it can be done simply by inverting all bits in the number also known as the bitwise NOT operation) and then adding the one.
-Coincidentally, that intermediate number before adding the one is also used in computer science as another method of signed number representation and is called a Ones' complement (named that because summing such a number with the original gives the 'all 1s').
+Coincidentally, that intermediate number before adding the one is also used in computer science as another method of signed number representation and is called a ones' complement (named that because summing such a number with the original gives the 'all 1s').

 Compared to other systems for representing signed numbers (e.g., ones' complement), the two's complement has the advantage that the fundamental arithmetic operations of addition, subtraction, and multiplication are identical to those for unsigned binary numbers (as long as the inputs are represented in the same number of bits as the output, and any overflow beyond those bits is discarded from the result).
 This property makes the system simpler to implement, especially for higher-precision arithmetic.
 Additionally, unlike ones' complement systems, two's complement has no representation for negative zero, and thus does not suffer from its associated difficulties.
-Otherwise, both schemes have the desired property that the sign of integers can be reversed by taking the complement of its binary representation, but Two's component has an exception - the lowest negative, as can be seen in the tables.
+Otherwise, both schemes have the desired property that the sign of integers can be reversed by taking the complement of its binary representation, but two's complement has an exception – the lowest negative, as can be seen in the tables.